healthy foods

 Fun in the Sun, Fish, and Fortified Foods

-Doctors may also suggest that other people consider vitamin D supplementation if they need it and mild sun exposure to help your body produce its own.
-The general consensus is that people who live in the northern hemisphere, or north of Atlanta, Georgia, should be taking some supplement of vitamin D. 1,000 IU (International Units) of vitamin D is safe for most people.
+If you’re considering taking a supplement, consult your doctor to determine if it’s necessary.
+A general recommendation is for patients who are elderly or postmenopausal to take vitamin D supplements.
+Doctors may also suggest that other people consider vitamin D supplementation if needed, and recommend mild sun exposure to help their bodies produce their own.
+The general consensus is that people living in the Northern Hemisphere, or north of Atlanta, Georgia, should consider taking a vitamin D supplement.
+1,000 IU (International Units) of vitamin D is considered safe for most people.
 Patients are also encouraged to get 15 minutes of sun exposure to the face and forearms daily without sunscreen and not through a window.

 Other Vitamin D Sources:

-- Other proteins such as egg yolks, beef liver, and cheese provide vitamin D.
+• Other proteins, such as egg yolks, beef liver, and cheese, provide vitamin D.

 Keep in mind, though, if you are deficient, you’ll probably need to take supplements until normal levels of vitamin D are completely restored.